 It is the facilitators' responsibility to manage time, flow, and agenda items.
 You are not necessarily responsible for leading activities on the schedule, but rather facilitating timing for the schedule.
 Facilitators need to arrive about 5-10 minutes early to write the agenda on the board and set up the room (and technology, if necessary).
-Facilitators will take attendance and notes via online documents.
-They can be accessed through the website or through Google Drive on your personal computer.
-A typical schedule looks like the following:
+Facilitators will take attendance and notes that can be accessed using the Google Drive.
+A typical schedule is as follows:

-9:30am Announcements and Committee Check-ins 9:40am Guest Speaker 10am CEP Attendance Proposal Update
+9:30 AM Announcements and Committee Check-ins